 Figure 1.
 A needle is placed in the fluid-filled subarachnoid space to inject the contrast dye.

 Figure 2.
 The contrast dye makes the spinal canal clearly visible on an x-ray (left).
 Stenosis and scoliosis can be seen compressing the spinal nerves on the CT scan (right).

 A myelogram can detect conditions affecting the spinal cord and nerves within the spinal canal, including disc herniations, bone spurs, spinal stenosis, tumors, and infection.

 A radiologist will perform the test in the radiology department of the hospital or at an outpatient imaging center.

 How should I prepare for the test?

-There are certain medications, including but not limited to, aspirin, blood thinners such as warfarin (Coumadin) and clopidogrel bisulfate (Plavix), antidepressants, and Glucophage for diabetes that may interfere with the dye used in the test.
-You will need to discontinue these medications several days prior to the date of the test.
-You should contact your doctors office when your appointment is scheduled to discuss your medications.
-They will give you specific instructions for taking your medications on the day of the myelogram.
+There are certain medications, such as aspirin, blood thinners (Coumadin, Plavix), antidepressants, and Glucophage for diabetes that may interfere with the dye used in the test.
+You will need to stop these medications several days prior to the date of the test.
+You should contact your primary care doctors office when the test is scheduled to discuss your medications.
+They will give you specific instructions for taking or holding your medications on the day of the myelogram.

-- Drink as much fluid as possible up to midnight the day before your myelogram
+- Drink as much clear fluids as possible the day before your myelogram.
+Hydration is important.

 - Make arrangements to have someone stay with you while in the hospital and to drive you to and from the hospital.
 You will not be able to drive yourself home.

 Before the test, you will be asked to change into a hospital gown.
-An intravenous (IV) line may be placed in your arm.
 The radiologist or nurse will discuss the test with you, explain the risks, answer any questions, and have you sign consent forms.